SwissClinicalTrialOrganisation/secuTrial_recipes/external_randomization_list/README.md

-# Implement an external randomization list into Secutrial
+# Implement an external randomization list
 ```
 Note: Before implementing the randomization make sure you implemented
       the form in which the randomization should be performed.